 Origin and Distribution

 Originally identified as Vesicularia dubyana, Java moss has recently has been reclassified as Taxiphyllum barbieri.
-Many references still use the original classification, and debate still continues over the accuracy of that change.
+Many references still use the original classification and debate continues over the accuracy of the name change.
 Some assert that Vesicularia dubyana is a different species, known by the common name of Singapore moss.
 However, that view is also highly debated and many believe that these plants are, in fact, the same moss.

 A delicate moss, Java moss has small irregularly branched stems that are populated with rows of tiny overlapping oval-shaped leaves.
-The elongated bright green leaves of the submerged forms of Java Moss are much smaller than those that grow on land.
-Like other mosses, Java Moss has no true roots, instead absorbing nutrients primarily through its leaves.
-It will grow free-floating, or will send out rhizoids to attach itself to rocks, decorations, driftwood, as well as to gravel or sand.
+The elongated bright green leaves of the submerged forms of Java moss are much smaller than those that grow on land.
+Like other mosses, Java moss has no true roots; instead, it absorbs nutrients primarily through its leaves.
+It will grow free-floating or will send out rhizoids to attach itself to rocks, decorations, and driftwood, as well as to gravel or sand.

-Maintaining good water quality is the best care you can give Java moss.
-Periodic feedings with a liquid fertilizer will promote new growth and keep your moss healthy.
+Maintaining good water quality is the best way you can provide for your Java moss, but periodic feedings with liquid fertilizer will promote new growth and keep your moss healthy.
 Java moss on the bottom of the tank is prone to collecting debris, which can be unsightly and even damaging to the plant if large amounts build up.
-To clean the moss, remove it from the tank and rinse it well in water.
-Don't worry about being too rough with it, as Java moss is quite sturdy.
+To clean this moss, remove it from the tank and rinse it well in water far away from spawning times.
+Don't worry about being too rough with the plant, as Java moss is quite sturdy.

-Perhaps the only common problem encountered with Java Moss is algae growth.
-Once algae begins growing in the moss, it is almost impossible to remove, and the entire plant has to be discarded.
-The best way to avoid algae growth is to avoid excessive light and keep the water clean.
-Elevated nitrates and phosphates, which tend to creep up when water changes aren't performed regularly, encourage algae growth.
+Perhaps the only common problem encountered with Java moss is algae growth.
+Once algae begin growing in the moss, it is almost impossible to remove, and the entire plant should be discarded.
+The best way to prevent algae growth is to avoid excessive light and keep the water clean.
+Elevated nitrates and phosphates, which tend to creep up when water changes aren't performed regularly, are what encourage algae growth.

-Java moss is a slow-to-medium grower and is propagated by division—to start new plants, simply divide pieces off the main plant and place them in another location.
+Java moss is a slow-to-medium grower and is propagated by division.
+To start new plants, simply divide pieces off the main plant and place them in another location.
 The division will attach itself to any surface by the use of root-like rhizoids.
-However, these rhizoids do not absorb nutrients as do roots; the only purpose they serve is to attach the plant to an object.
-Nutrition is absorbed through the stems and leaves of the plant.
+However, these rhizoids do not absorb nutrients like roots; the only purpose they serve is to attach the plant to an object.
+All nutrition is absorbed through the stems and leaves.

-Generally, Java moss grows rather slowly, but increased lighting and the application of liquid fertilizer will promote more rapid growth.
+Generally, Java moss grows rather slowly.
 Warmer water temperatures tend to slow the growth of this moss.
-As it grows, the plant spreads both horizontally and vertically in rows, often forming dense tufts of heavy growth.
-As it grows, it should be trimmed to maintain a good shape and to promote further growth.
+As it grows, the plant spreads both horizontally and vertically, often forming dense tufts of heavy growth.
+It should be trimmed to maintain a good shape and to promote further growth.
 Pieces that are trimmed can be used to start new plants.